ResearchComputing/Documentation/docs/clusters/summit.md

 ### Node Features

-The Alpine cluster features some heterogeneity.
-A variety of feature tags are applied to nodes deployed in Alpine to allow jobs to target specific CPU, GPU, network, and storage requirements.
+The Summit cluster features some heterogeneity.
+A variety of feature tags are applied to nodes deployed in Summit to allow jobs to target specific CPU, GPU, network, and storage requirements.

 Use the `sinfo` command to determine the features that are available on any node in the cluster.